KARNATISAITHARUN/documentation/using-inspect-protect/integrating-with-shiftleft/integrating-bamboo-builds.md

-# Integrating Bamboo Builds
+# Integrating with Bamboo

-This section describes how to integrate Bamboo builds with ShiftLeft.
+This section describes how to integrate Bamboo with ShiftLeft.

 ## Bamboo Integration Prerequisites